Luminoseddy/dsmt/README.md

-Web application suppose to monitor prices of items from stores such as Walmart, Nestbuy, Amazon and more.
+Web application suppose to monitor prices of items from stores such as Walmart, Bestbuy, Amazon and more.

 DEMO: